kamkyu94/AdapTrack/3. AdapTrack/README.md

 ## Run
-Tracking Results will be created under "./outputs/"
+Tracking results will be created under "./outputs/"

 ```
 # For MOT17 validation